itsMarydan/cassandra-backup-restore/README.md

 ```

-After Validating backup job got all your nodes, in our case a single node.
-We will drop the keyspace that contains our sample data
+After validating backup job got all your nodes, in our case a single node, we will drop the keyspace that contains our sample data

 ## Delete data that was loaded for testing